redpanda-data/connect/website/docs/guides/bloblang/functions.md

 ### `random_int`

 Generates a non-negative pseudo-random 64-bit integer.
 An optional integer argument can be provided in order to seed the random number generator.

-Optional `min` and `max` arguments can be provided to make the generated numbers within a range.
+Optional `min` and `max` arguments can be provided in order to only generate numbers within a range.
+Neither of these parameters can be set via a dynamic expression (i.e. from values taken from mapped data).
+Instead, for dynamic ranges extract a min and max manually using a modulo operator (`random_int() % a + b`).

 #### Parameters